 - For more warmth and comfort in each bite, add a small pinch of nutmeg, cloves, ginger, or allspice to the batter.

-- If you don’t need these to be gluten free, swap the almond and cassava flour with an equal amount of whole wheat flour.
+- If you don’t need these to be gluten free, swap the almond and coconut flour with an equal amount of whole wheat flour.

 - The number of bananas matters.
 Using 4 bananas will help balance the flavors and sweetness in this recipe, and help combat the dryness of the gluten free flours.